 Young and dedicated, we took advantage of the many opportunities presented.

 WE HAVE STRONG IDEAS

 We believe that Architecture must respond to and work within the environment it has been placed, evoke human response and be environmentally responsible.
 Our design solutions and style are our client’s vision.
 They are authentic and personal, thoughtful yet simply detailed and sculptured.
 We continually push ourselves to design better buildings through constant team discussion, design exploration, and refinement.
 We embrace the studio approach to design and shared ideas.

 There is still much work to do.

 We both feel very fortunate that our paths have reconnected.
-One important aspect to this is that we both want everyone to recognize where our careers originated and the excellent projects we’ve been a part of while having instrumental roles in their successes + recognition.
-We mention this as part of our obligations to Hummel as professionals and as past Associate and Principal.
-Selective works are presented on the site.
-Those projects will have an * next to the Project title and mentioned role + responsibility.
+One important aspect to this is that we both want everyone to recognize where our careers originated and excellent projects we’ve been a part of.
+We list our roles and where that experience occurred, including their accolades.
+We mention this in part as Professionals and the AIA’s Code of Ethics and Professional Conduct of attribution of credit.

 Chad rose quickly within the company, taking on Project Management responsibilities of the firm’s larger and complex projects, like Boise State University’s South-end Expansion at Albertson Stadium and Idaho State University’s Stephens Performing Arts Center.
 His performance had been recognized and Chad was elevated to an Associate level in 1998.
 Additional responsibilities of Client Management for the Public Works and Higher Education clients were added until he departed in July 2004 to establish Slichter Architects.